Emergent clusters in strongly confined systems: Methods

 \subsubsection{Experiments with the roller transport (suspension velocity measurements)}

-A mixture of otherwise identical fluorescent and non-fluorescent microroller particles were used to perform single particle tracking in a dense suspension.
-The mixture was doped so that a small amount of particles were florescent labeled (roughly 5-10 per field of view).
-For these experiments, rectangular capillary tubes were employed (Vitrocom).
-Microrollers were suspension in a 0.14mM KCl solution and sealed using a UV glue (Noland No.\ 68).
-Velocity measurements were made by using particle tracking algorithms~\cite{allan2025} to locate the fluorescent particle positions, and then compute instantaneous velocities (velocity average over 200 ms).
+To measure the suspension velocity, we fluorescently labeled a small number of particles to allow us to perform single particle tracking in a dense suspension.
+A mixture of otherwise identical fluorescent and non-fluorescent microroller particles (from the same synthesis batch) were used, with the concentration adjusted so that a small amount of particles were florescent labeled (roughly 5-10 per field of view).
+For these experiments, commercial rectangular capillary tubes were employed (Vitrocom).
+Microrollers were suspensed in a 0.14mM KCl solution and sealed using a UV glue (Noland No.\ 68).
+Velocity measurements were made by using particle tracking algorithms (Trackpy~\cite{allan2025}) to locate the fluorescent particle positions, and then compute instantaneous velocities (velocity average over 200 ms).
+We also use standard PIV tools~\cite{piv} to obtain the 2D (e.g.\ projected) velocity fields.
+The direction of the driving field was flipped every 60 s for the $h^* =100, l^* =1000$ and $h^* = 40, l^* = 400$ channels and every 20 s for the $h^* = 10, l^* = 100$ channel.
+The data was sliced to account for the flipping before the velocities were computed.
+For these measurements, we maintain an area fraction $\phi \sim 0.5$